 When should I sell my house?
 When should I buy a house?
 Should I wait for prices to go down?
-Do we wait for a seller’s market or buyer’s market?
+Do we wait for a seller’s market or a buyer’s market?
 We’ve heard a lot of these questions in the past few years, so we decided to put our answers here, but readers beware: the best time to buy or sell is when you’re ready.

 To make it simple: a seller’s market happens when there are more buyers than there are houses for sale.
 On the other hand, a buyer’s market occurs when there’s an excess of homes for sale and fewer buyers looking to scoop one up.
 Let’s do a slightly deeper dive:

-In a buyer’s market, potential buyers will most likely spend a lot more time shopping around for home and weighing their options, as there is no need to be in a rush.
+In a buyer’s market, potential buyers will most likely spend a lot more time shopping around for homes and weighing their options, as there is no need to be in a rush.
 There is plenty of inventory on the market and more options to consider.
 Home prices are usually stable, or even dropping as buyers have more leverage.

 In a seller’s market, the prices of homes will likely increase, as sellers can expect multiple offers or even bidding wars on their homes.
 The seller holds more negotiating power and the lack of inventory on the market can help them leverage the price.